 Bottom Line: Settle When Certainty Beats Risk

-There is no one-size-fits-all answer.
-Settling makes sense when the combination of costs, risks, and practical realities favors a certain result over a risky one.
-Litigation makes sense when your case is strong, the defendant can pay, and the potential upside justifies the expense and stress.
+There is no universal answer.
+Settlement makes sense when costs, uncertainty, and practical realities favor a controlled outcome.
+Litigation makes sense when your case is strong, recovery is likely, and the potential upside justifies the expense and stress.

 Contact Smith, Paulson, O’Donnell & Erickson, PLC for a confidential discussion about your case and whether settlement or trial is the smarter move for your situation.